neverlless/web-api-filehandler/README.md

 web-api-filehandler -port 8080 -dir ./uploads -ip 0.0.0.0 -max-upload-size 10485760
 ```

+Api endpoints:

+- `POST /api/filehandler/`: Upload a file to the server.

+You can add subfolders if you use /api/filehandler/{subfolder} endpoint.

 ## Installation

 To install the `web-api-filehandler` server, you can use the following `go get` command: